OpenDSA/OpenDSA/RST/en/PointersJava/BasicPointers.rst

   programmer efficiency and fewer bugs makes the slowness worthwhile for some  applications.

-How Are references Implemented In The Machine?
+How Are References Implemented In The Machine?
 ----------------------------------------------

 How are references implemented?